GustavoAdolf0/Titanic-Spaceship-Kaggle-Competition-End-To-End-Project/README.md

 Predicting Spaceship Titanic Passenger's Transport with Machine Learning Objective
-The main goal of this project is to develop a robust machine learning model capable of accurately predicting passenger transport based on various features such as age, gender, class, fare, etc.
+The main goal of this project is to develop a robust machine-learning model capable of accurately predicting passenger transport based on various features such as age, gender, class, fare, etc.

-Kaggle Notebook Link
-Spaceship Titanic Competition - End-to-End Project

-Methodology
+# Methodology
 The project methodology involves the following steps:

 Exploring the dataset and performing data cleaning, feature engineering, and visualization.